jcberthon/containers/ntp/Readme.md

 So in the release soon release often approach, I'm starting step-by-step.
 First make it run on x86_64.
 Then I will try to make it run on ARM on my Raspberry Pi 2.
 And then much later, I will think of adding a RTC component to my Pi.

-_Note: the current container has been successfully tested on host (x86_64) running Docker 1.12.1 on Ubuntu 16.04 (AppArmor activated), CentOS 7 (SELinux enabled) and Fedora 24 (SELinux enabled).
+_Note: the current container has been successfully tested on host (x86_64) running Docker 1.12.1 on Ubuntu 16.04 (AppArmor activated), CentOS 7 (SELinux enabled) and Fedora 24 (SELinux enabled), and using Docker 1.9.1 on openSUSE Leap 42.1 (AppArmor activated).
 You need to have docker version (>= 1.2.0 AND < 1.10) OR >= 1.12.0.
 If you have docker 1.10 or 1.11 you have the problem that it enforces a seccomp profile which disallow adjusting the host time from the container, eventhough the '--add-cap SYS_TIME' capability is defined.
 This was fixed in Docker 1.12.0 ([#22554](https://github.com/docker/docker/pull/22554)).
 I therefore recommend using Docker >= 1.12.1._

 Regarding the Pi, I've seen that Alpine Linux does not provide the ntp server from www.ntp.org but a variant named openntpd supported by the OpenBSD project.
 This is fully OK, but I know how to configure the ntp server from ntp.org, so I will start with that and first pick up another base image for the Raspberry Pi, probably Debian or Ubuntu (which ever is smaller).